tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I scraped some data to the company that I work.
 I used python and the libs requests and bs4.
 My next step is learn how to transform this data in csv and use in excel, libreoffice, etc.

 **Thoughts**: This weekend I decided to dive right in javascript.
 I'll study until I feel exhausted.

+### Day 45 June 27, 2020

+**Today's Progress**: Today I kept working on my project with javascript full-stack.
+I learned some of css like animations, box-shadow, pseudo-elements, etc. I also discovered the package browser-sync for nodejs.

+**Thoughts**: I'm learning so much things about frontend development.
+It's very good what I can do, but design skills are not my strength.